The Rundown

 PROS

-- A variety of grain-free flavours for your pup
+- A variety of grain-free flavors to choose from for your picky eater pup

-- It’s possible to avoid most allergens including chicken, beef, and potatoes
+- Avoids most allergens including chicken, beef, and potatoes

 CONS